Blooming Grove Township, Ohio

 Blooming Grove Township is one of the eighteen townships of Richland County, Ohio, United States.
-It is a part of the Mansfield Metropolitan Statistical Area.
-The 2000 census found 1,157 people in the township.
+There are two communities within the township, Ganges and Shenandoah.
+The township is a part of the Mansfield Metropolitan Statistical Area.
+The 2020 census found 1,295 people in the township.

 Geography

 Located in the northern part of the county, it borders the following townships: